Natural Fall Wreaths

 Succulent Monogram Wreath

 The trendiest veggie around can garnish more than your salad.
-Repurpose kale by using it in a showstopping wreath that can decorate your door throughout the season.
-Find everything you need to DIY this leafy wreath linked below.
+Repurpose kale by using it in a showstopping fall wreath that can decorate your door throughout the season.
+Find everything you need to make this DIY natural wreath below.